Syringe filters for research use only and medical devices

 Over 120 different syringe filter product codes provide one of the widest choices to optimally meet your application requirements, from medical device sterile filtration to research use cell culture purposes.

-Manufactured under high ISO standards in full automation to bring high-quality reliability and designed to offer some of the best membrane areas to plastic housing ratios for fast and efficient filtrations whilst minimizing environmental impacts.
+Manufactured under high ISO standards in full automation to ensure high-quality and reliable performance.
+Engineered to offer some of the best membrane-to-plastic housing ratios for fast, efficient filtration, while minimizing environmental impacts.

 Minisart® PP Syringe Filters